cloudcoroner/cromite_ubuntu/README.md

   9. You will be asked to confirm you want to Install (or uninstall) Cromite 10.Next you will be asked for a root password (the same as a Windows admin password).
 This is used to make the appropriate changes to Ubuntu and is not stored anywhere.

-User Profile with Enhanced Privacy
+User Profile with Enhanced Privacy:

   Cromite is secure and private out of the box.
 You have the option to install a user profile that includes the following changes:
   1. User history dicarded when Cromite is closed
   2. DNS over HTTPS configured to use Cloudflare DNS' Family security servers to filter malicious sites